Sidi Ahmed Ou Moussa (saint)

-Sidi Ahmed Ou Moussa, also spelled Sidi Ahmad u Musa (1460 - 1563) was a marabout, Muslim saint and spiritual leader of Tazerwalt in the Sous region of Morocco.
+Sidi Ahmed Ou Moussa, also spelled Sidi Ahmad u Musa (1460 - 1563) was a Moroccan Muslim saint and spiritual leader of Tazerwalt in the Sous region of Morocco.

 Biography

 Sidi Ahmed Ou Moussa Al Jazouli Al Semlali was born in the mid-15th century around 1460 in Bou Merouan, a small town in Ida Ou Semlal in the Anti-Atlas mountains.
-His father is Sidi Moussa and mother is Lalla Taounnout which makes him a descendant of Sidi Zouzal Jazouli.
+His father was Sidi Moussa and his mother Lalla Taounnout, which made him a descendant of Sidi Zouzal al-Jazuli.

-Young, he moved to Marrakech to study Islam before extensively travelling to the places such as the Orient for a long period of time.
+Young, he moved to Marrakesh to study Islam before extensively travelling in the east for a long period of time.
 In 1521, he returned to Ilmatene, a small town in the Sous before settling in Tazerwalt.
-He founded the Tazerwalt dynasty where he established an Islamic zawiya and attracted hundreds of followers to receive his religious mystical teachings.
+He founded the Tazerwalt dynasty, and he established an Islamic zawiya, attracting hundreds of followers to his religious mystical teachings.

 Sidi Ahmed maintained good relations with the ruling Saadian dynasty and was able to use his religious standing to carve out an enclave of power within the Saadian state.
 Following his death in 1563, his grave became a pilgrimage site, and his offspring inherited much of the wealth and status he had acquired as a spiritual leader.
-His grandson Bu-Dmia continued as the emir of Tazerwalt, a short lived dynasty centered in Iligh before its fall to the Alaouites.
+His grandson Bu-Dmia continued as the emir of Tazerwalt, a short-lived dynasty centered in Iligh before its fall to the Alaouites.